Configure tickets (Booking + Check-in events)

 Then fill:

-• Total capacity for the maximum number of bookings allowed on that ticket per slot
+• Total capacity for the most bookings allowed on that ticket per slot

-• Maximum capacity per contact when one participant should not reserve too many seats
+• Maximum capacity per contact so one participant cannot reserve too many seats

 Limit the sale window when needed

-Turn on Limit Availability if the ticket should be bookable only during a defined window.
+Turn on Limit Availability when the ticket should be bookable only during a set window.

 Then fill Availability Start Date and Availability End Date.

-This is useful for cases such as a VIP session that opens booking one week before the event and closes a few hours before doors open.
+This suits a VIP session that opens booking one week before the event and closes a few hours before doors open.

 Turn on Booking Form when attendees must answer extra questions during booking, such as guest name, dietary note, or preferred language.

-This form is different from a Participation Form and different from the Check-in Form.
-It appears during reservation, not during the later participation or arrival steps.
+This form is separate from a Participation Form and the Check-in Form.
+It appears during reservation, not at the later participation or arrival steps.

-Save and test one booking path per ticket type
+Save and test one booking per ticket type

 Run a quick internal booking for each ticket type you plan to publish.